antoinemansour7/VehiQ/README.md

 We aim to create a user-friendly Car Rental Application that serves as an interface between customers and rental services, streamlining the rental process.

-### Development Methodology

-Agile methodology is the best suitable development methodology for this project.
-Indeed, we chose Agile for its iterative nature which enables us to add features incrementally.
-Its incremental nature allows us to easily modify the code to respect evolving requirements.
-Indeed, our car rental website will be updated frequently with new features with each sprint.
-Agile is a methodology founded on team collaboration and open dialogue.
-Indeed, our use of GitHub allows up to cooperates on coding the features in small components then adding it together with our teammate’s components.
-Since we have multiple sprints, Agile’s risk management style based on addressing issues quickly is very advantageous.
-Also, our daily meetings and sprint planning works harmoniously with Agile’s philosophy of partnership.
-Indeed, our small team size of 6 members allows for easy communication and collaboration.

 ### Technology Stack